githubsamuell/githubsamuell/README.md

-# Bem vindo!
+# Welcome!

-Meu nome é Samuel.
+My name is Samuel.

-## Algumas curiosidades sobre mim... 🤠
+## Some facts about me... 🤠

--   🤓 Atualmente Estudo Desenvolvimento Web Na Trybe.
+- 🤓 Currently Studying Web Development At Trybe.
--   👩‍💻 Atualmente resido em Santos, São Paulo, Brasil.
+- 👩‍💻 I currently reside in Santos, São Paulo, Brazil.
--   🎯 Meu objetivo na area da tecnologia é me tornar um programador melhor a cada dia.
+- 🎯 My goal in the technology area is to become a better programmer every day.
--   🎮 Meus Hobies: 🏋️‍♂️, 🕹️, 📖 e 🍿.
+- 🎮 My Hobies: 🏋️‍♂️, 🕹️, 📖 and 🍿.
 <br>

 ---